 There are, however, a number of radish varieties that claim to be “hairless,” apparently making them excellent choices for salad greens.
 I love the idea of using the entire plant and White Icicle, Shunkyo Semi-Long, Perfecto, and Red Head are all radish types that can be grown not only for the root, but also the delicious greens.
 Some seed catalogues that specialize in Asian veggies even have a category called leaf radish.
 These radishes, such as Four Season and Hybrid Pearl Leaf, are grown primarily for the foliage which is used in Korea for making kimchi.

 It seems evident that there are plenty of options for the harvesting of radish leaves.
 The question is: “When to harvest radish leaves?”

 Begin harvesting radish leaves when they are young and tender, and the roots are just forming.
 If you leave harvesting too late, the stems get tall, the roots pithy, and seed pods form while the leaves become bitter and yellow.

 Since they grow so quickly if you want to have a continuous supply of greens, re-seed about halfway through the maturation of the first sowing.
 That way you will have another harvest ready to reap soon after the first, and so on.

 There is no secret to harvesting radish leaves.
 You can snip them off at ground level or pull the entire plant.
 Separate the root from the greens by cutting it.

 Wash the greens free of dirt and you are ready to use them.
-They can be tossed into salads or tucked into wraps or sautéed; only your imagination limits their use.
+They can be tossed into salads, tucked into wraps, or sautéed; only your imagination limits their use.